 - The LSU institution code for the GRE and TOEFL is 6373

-We accept applications year round for either a fall or spring program start.
-For fall, we consider applications between January and July.
-For spring, we consider applications between July and November.
-Earlier applicants have a higher probability of success in obtaining an assistantship–because funding is both competitive and limited, most positions are offered to qualified applicants between January and April for fall.
+Deadline: We accept applications year round for either a fall or spring program start.
+For Fall, typically, we consider applications between November 16 and June 30.
+For spring, we consider applications between July 1 and Nov.
+15 Earlier applicants have a higher probability of success in obtaining an assistantship–because funding is both competitive and limited, most positions are offered to qualified applicants between January and April for fall.
 We have limited assistantship opportunities for spring admission.
-All applicants are considered for assistantships.
+We consider all applicants for assistantships.